civilcode/playbook/guides/practices/pair-programming.md

 **The driver can refactor the code in which modifications are about to happen only when all tests are passing.**

 If the pair is performing long refactoring, the role switching can happen after each refactoring or group of small refactoring.
-The driver should watch for not keeping control for too long, otherwise the watcher may "loose interest".
+The driver should watch for not keeping control for too long, otherwise the watcher may "lose interest".

 ### Guidelines